Marzuki Darusman

 Marzuki Darusman (born 26 January 1945) is an Indonesian lawyer and human rights campaigner who served as the Attorney General of Indonesia from 1999 to 2001.
 He currently serves as the chairman of an UN Human Rights Council mission on Myanmar since July 2017.
 He is the Director-General of the Human Rights Resource Centre for ASEAN.

 Darusman has served on several national and international human rights commissions, he has served as chair of an independent Fact-Finding Mission on Myanmar under the UN Human Rights Council since July 2017.
-He served as Special Rapporteur on the situation of human rights in the DPRK (2010-2016) and member of the Commission of Inquiry on Human Rights in North Korea (2013 to 2014).
+He served as Special Rapporteur on the situation of human rights in the DPRK (2010–2016) and member of the Commission of Inquiry on Human Rights in North Korea (2013 to 2014).
 In 2010, he was assigned to serve as chair of the UN Secretary-General's Panel of Experts on Sri Lanka and in 2009 he was appointed by UN Secretary-General Ban Ki-moon to a three-member UN Commission of Inquiry to investigate the assassination of former Pakistani Prime Minister Benazir Bhutto.

 Background

 Darusman was born in Bogor, West Java, in 1945.
 The son of Suryono Darusman, a diplomat, he spent much of his childhood in Europe; this later influenced his thoughts on social norms and equality, as Darusman found the class differences present in Indonesia disturbing.
-His brother, Chandra, went on to be a composer.
-His grandson, Reuben Darusman attends Global Jaya School.
+His brother, Candra, went on to be a composer.

 In 1974 he graduated from law school at Parahyangan Catholic University in Bandung.
 With Golkar, Darusman spent fifteen years as a member of the People's Representative Council, representing Bandung.

 In 1994, Darusman was one of the first members of the National Commission on Human Rights.
 In 1998, after the fall of President Suharto in May, Darusman was a member of the Joint Fact Finding Team, which looked into the widespread rioting and pogroms before the president's resignation.
 Meanwhile, Darusman seized power within Golkar – torn between pro- and contra-Suharto factions – and reorganised the party.
 He subsequently convinced the party to support Muslim cleric Abdurrahman Wahid, of Nahdlatul Ulama, for president.